 Before providing Greg’s financial information to the International Bank, Olivia contacts Greg and seeks his permission to disclose the information to the International Bank.

-Example 6 – Client permission to disclose information to a new registered agent
+Example 6 – Client permission to disclose information to a related entity

 Jessica is a registered BAS agent who receives a phone call from Noelene, another registered BAS agent, advising that she has been approached to take over one of Jessica’s clients and is seeking a transfer of the client’s files.